StuartCox3107/street-art-at-home/README.md

 [Desktop Wireframe](wireframes/home_desktop.png)
 [Mobile Wireframe]()

-Designed to be simple, clean and give a main image with clear links to the possibility to be able to shop as well as a description of what the site does.
-This, and all other pages will have a header with a logo and navbar links to the shop, a blog, an "About Us" area, the shopping basket and user admin area.
-Below this and on all pages will be a search bar,
+Designed to be simple, clean and give a main image with clear links to the possibility to be able to shop as well as a description of what the site is for.
+This, and all other pages will have a header with a logo and navbar links to the shop, a blog, an "Cities" area, the shopping basket and user account area.
+Also, on all views their will be a product searh bar present.

+The concept of the search bar is to drive users towards the commercial aspects of the site and will search product titles and description only (eg, not blog and cities entries).

 ### All products